 VLBI fringe phases are much more difficult to deal with than fringe amplitudes.
-If the a priori correlator model assumed for VLBI correlation is particulary poor, then the fringe phase can wind so rapidly in both time (the fringe rate) and in frequency (the delay) that no fringes will be found within the finite fringe rate and delay windows examined during correlation.
+If the a priori correlator model assumed for VLBI correlation is particularly poor, then the fringe phase can wind so rapidly in both time (the fringe rate) and in frequency (the delay) that no fringes will be found within the finite fringe rate and delay windows examined during correlation.
 Reasons for a poor a priori correlator model include source position and antenna location errors, atmospheric (tropospheric and ionospheric) propagation effects, and the behavior of the independent clocks at each antenna.
 Users observing sources with poorly known positions should plan to refine the positions first on another instrument such as the VLA.
-To allow accurate location of any previously unknown antennas and to allow NRAO staff to conduct periodic monitoring of clock drifts, each user should include at least one, and preferably two, "fringe finder" sources which are strong, compact, and have accurately known positions.

-The sources listed in Table 5 can be used as fringe finders between 20 cm and 7 mm, except as noted.
-In addition, at 90 and 50 cm we recommend either
+To allow accurate location of any previously unknown antennas and to allow NRAO staff to conduct periodic monitoring of clock drifts, each user must include at least two "fringe finder" sources which are strong, compact, and have accurately known positions.
+Consult Markowitz & Wurnig (1998) to select a fringe finder for observations between between 20 cm and 7 mm; your choice will depend on your wavelengths but J0555+3948=DA 193, J0927+3902=4C 39.25, J1642+3948=3C345, and J2253+1608=3C454.3 are generally reliable in the range 13 cm to 2 cm.
+In addition, at 90 and 50 cm we recommend either J1331+3030=3C 286 or J2253+1608=3C 454.3.
+Fringe-finder positions, used by default by the NRAO program SCHED (Walker 1998) and the VLBA correlator, are given in the standard source catalog available as an ancillary file with SCHED.